-The 1925 California Diamond Jubilee Half Dollar is one of the collector favorites amongst early commemorative coins.
+The 1925 California Diamond Jubilee Half Dollar (Buy on eBay) is one of the collector favorites amongst early commemorative coins.
 The issue was authorized to mark the 75th anniversary of California’s statehood and featured imagery recalling the famous gold rush.

 The obverse the coin features a kneeling figure of a “forty-niner” as he pans for gold.
 Inscriptions include “Liberty”, “In God We Trust”, “California Diamond Jubilee” and “1925”.
 The reverse features an image of a grizzly bear, which comes from the state emblem of California.
 Inscriptions read “E Pluribus Unum”, “United States of America”, and “Half Dollar”.
 Both the obverse and reverse of the California Half Dollar were designed by sculptor Joseph Mora.